Tarrant County Sex Offenders Rules, Restrictions, and Registration

 If a sex offender moves into your area in Tarrant County, the only way you will know is by performing another search—in the meantime, you and your loved ones could be at risk!

 DoNotPay has the answer.
-We can perform your search for you and send you automatic weekly updates to keep you in the loop!
+We can to keep you in the loop!

 There is nothing more important than the safety of your family!